 Photosynthesis in algae has been optimized over millions of years of evolution.
-We adapt this already highly efficient process and enhance it with technology for our approach to biomass carbon removal and storage.
+We adapt this already highly efficient process and enhance it with technology for our approach to biomass carbon removal and storage (BiCRS).
 It involves three steps:

 In our photobioreactors, algae grow by cell division.
 They thrive in natural light and are supplied with nutrients and CO2 from the atmosphere.
 During photosynthesis, the algae bind CO2 and the produced oxygen is released into the atmosphere.